-Alisa Bowman, a colleague, friend, and co-conspirator, has written three books in the time it has taken me to barely finish drafting one.
+Alisa Bowman, a colleague, friend, and co-conspirator, is a writer who sometimes feels like an imposter.
+Imposter syndrome is when you feel like a failure, or a fake, even when you’ve enjoyed lots of success.
+People suffering from imposter syndrome are tortured by self-doubt and live in fear that others will discover that they are intellectual frauds.
+But how can a successful best-selling writer like Alisa Bowman have imposter syndrome?!
+Alisa Bowman has written three books in the time it has taken me to barely finish drafting one.
 Her Project Happily Ever After, about how to save your marriage when you wish your husband would drop dead, inspired me with its wisdom, humor, and insight (as does her blog, which I read regularly).
 Her co-authored, Dangerous Instincts: How Gut Feeling Betray Us, is a must-read for any employer, parent, or person in a leadership role.
 Now Alisa has a new co-authored book that just hit the shelves, Be Fearless: Change Your Life in 28 Days.
 Her publisher graciously sent me a copy.
 The book examines how to face your fears, get unstuck, follow your dreams, rewrite your inner narrative, and move forward to where you want to go in your life instead of staying put where your fear is keeping you.
 In this guest post, Alisa explores how writers can apply her book’s lessons.

 What to Do When You Feel Like an Imposter